johnchaffee/twilio-widget-websockets/README.md

       --types '{"type":"com.twilio.messaging.inbound-message.received","schema_version":1}'
     ```

-    **Using Curl**
+    **Or using Curl**

-    Here's how to perform the same steps as above using curl, which may come in handy if running as a shell script.
+    Alternatively, you can perform the same steps as above using `curl`, which may come in handy if you are developing a shell script for configuration. *Tip: There is a sample shell script in `./deploy.sh` used for configuring the database and webhooks during the deploy to heroku process.*

     Create a sink endpoint: